 A level entry is typically for students who are 16 or over on the first day of term.
 However, Ashbourne may accept students for A level study who are not yet 16.
 This happens either because they are extremely able and can cope with the rigours of an A level programme, or they have completed GCSEs (or equivalent) a year early.
 In some of these cases, students will undertake a 2.5 or 3-year A level programme.

-- For GCSE students attendance will be recorded at 9.00am at the start of the day and at 2.00 pm at the start of the afternoon’s classes, by the Attendance Officer.
+- In addition to taking lesson attendance, GCSE student attendance will also be recorded at 9.00am at the start of the day and at 2.00 pm at the start of the afternoon’s classes, by the Attendance Officer.

 - For A level students each teacher will take attendance at the beginning of each lesson they teach.